|

 - Epistemology

-- Studies knowing, grounds, and skepticism.
+- Studies knowing, justification, and doubt.

 - Ethics

-- Examines moral conduct, goodness, and justice.
+- Examines right conduct, character, and justice.

 - Metaphysics

-- Investigates existence, origins, and identity.
+- Investigates reality, cause, and identity.

 - Philosophy of mind